-This year, the Royal Reads Program is happy to announce that both Kevin Ryan and Tina Kelley will visit the University of Scranton on Thursday, September 19, 2013 as the keynote speakers for our annual lecture on Ignatian Values in Action.
-During their visit, Kevin Ryan and Tina Kelley will meet with University students, campus and community leaders, and community service providers.
-All incoming freshman are required to attend this event.
+Both Kevin Ryan and Tina Kelley visited the University of Scranton on Thursday, September 19, 2013 as the keynote speakers for our annual lecture on Ignatian Values in Action.
+During their visit, Kevin Ryan and Tina Kelley met with University students, campus and community leaders, and community service providers.

 2012-2013 ROYAL READS

 The book selected for the 2012-13 academic year Royal Reads Program is Tattoos on theHeart: The Power of Boundless Compassion by a Father Gregory Boyle, S.J.
 Father Boyle isthe founder of Homeboy Industries, a widely recognized gang intervention program locatedin Los Angeles, California.
 His book describes the struggles and the triumphs of former gangmembers and their families, emphasizing our common humanity, the power of hope, and ourconviction “that no life is less valuable than another.”